-Minimum flow input delay is two frames which equates to the minimum processing delay.
-Eight additional frames of flow input video delay (adjustable in one frame steps) allows delay compensation between the background source and delayed sources from the web server
+Minimum input delay is two frames which equates to the minimum processing delay.
+Eight additional frames of input video delay (adjustable in one frame steps) allows delay compensation between the background source and delayed sources from the web server

 Output timing can be fully adjusted with respect to the reference using three time-based controls: 0 - 42ms adjustable in 0.1ms steps, 0 - 100us adjustable in 1us steps and 0 - 1us adjustable in 5ns steps.
 Sub frame timing alignment to chosen reference is global to all outputs

 Ten frames of output video delay (adjustable in one frame steps) allows compensation for any big system delays.
 This delay can be configured individually for each SDI or IP output

 All ancillary data (including audio and locked Dolby E) is passed from SDI or ST 2022 input to SDI or ST 2022 output.
 When ST 2110 input or output is selected, all ancillary data is discarded

 The current app settings can be saved in one of 16 locations to be recalled as required

 App settings and Input/Output configuration settings can be stored and recalled independently

 Comprehensive SDI, IP and PTP monitoring information is available and can be used to generate SNMP traps